bastian2001/Kolibri-FC/README.md

 -   Bidirectional DShot 4800 (tested up to 1200)
 -   Variable frequency beeper with WAV support
 -   SD-Blackbox incl. viewer
--   Barometer
+-   Barometer (Goertek SPL06-001 + STM LPS22HB)

 Future shit:

--   Position hold, return to home and waypoint mission (incl. emergency switch)
+-   return to home and waypoint mission (incl. emergency switch)
 -   3D camera dolly
 -   trick trainer, that does a trick for you and displays in the OSD how good or bad you were at repeating that trick